neondatabase/website/content/docs/guides/autoscaling-guide.md

     You can also specify a default **Auto-suspend delay** setting at project creation time.
 The **Auto-suspend delay** setting defines the number of seconds of inactivity after which a compute endpoint is automatically suspended.
 This feature is also referred to as "scale-to-zero".
 The setting specified at project creation time becomes the default setting for newly created compute endpoints.
     </Admonition>

 6. Click **Create Project**.
 Your initial compute endpoint is created with the specified settings.
-All compute endpoints created in the future, when creating a branch or adding a compute endpoint to a branch, are created with these settings.
+All compute endpoints created in the future when creating a branch or adding a compute endpoint to a branch are created with these settings.

 ## Monitor Autoscaling

-The `neon_utils` extension provides a `num_cpus()` function you can use to monitor how the _Autoscaling_ feature allocates compute resources in response to workload.
+The `neon_utils` extension provides a `num_cpus()` function for monitoring how the _Autoscaling_ feature allocates compute resources in response to workload.
 For more information, see [The neon_utils extension](/docs/extensions/neon-utils).